robbieflockhart/SET08103_group30/SEMFiles/CodeOfConduct.md

-8: Don't be afraid to ask other team members for assistance if you need it(e
+8: Don't be afraid to ask other team members for assistance if you need it